 Certainly the most colorful neighborhood in Istanbul.
 Balat is home to cobbled streets, hip cafes and funky boutiques.
-And if you're in search of the district’s famous set of colorful houses, they are located on Kiremit Street.
+The district’s set of famous colorful houses are located on Kiremit Street.

 If you’ve read Dan Brown’s novel Inferno, Basilica Cistern is a must-visit.
 And if you haven’t read it, it’s still a must-visit.
 This cistern is located under The Sultanahmet, next to the Hagia Sophia.
-It’s the largest of several ancient cisterns located under the city - housing soaring columns flooded with water and an eerie orange glow.
-(NEIGHBORHOOD: Sultanahmet HOURS: 9 AM-5:30 PM)
+It’s the largest of several ancient cisterns located under the city, housing soaring columns flooded with water and an eerie orange glow.

 An ornate 19th century palace located on the European shoreline of the Bosphorus.
-Dolmabahce's interiors are draped in golds and crystals, while the exterior is a mesmerizing setting of decadent gates, fountains and columns.
-(NEIGHBORHOOD: Beşiktaş HOURS: 9 AM-4:30 PM, Closed Mondays)
+The Dolmabahce Palace interiors are draped in golds and crystals, while the exterior is a mesmerizing setting of decadent gates, fountains and columns.

-This medieval stone tower sits at the end of a bustling street in the heart of the Karaköy district.
-The street is lined with cafes, markets and restaurants - best to visit before things get busy at 9 AM.
-(NEIGHBORHOOD: Karaköy)
+This medieval stone tower sits at the end of a bustling street in the heart of the Karaköy district, lined with cafes, markets and restaurants.
+It’s best to visit before things get busy at 9 AM.

 It’s the oldest and largest covered market in the world.
-The Grand Bazaar is home to more than 4,000 stalls and 22 entrances - most tourists get completely lost inside.
+The Grand Bazaar is home to more than 4,000 stalls and 22 entrances.
+Most tourists get completely lost.
 It’s impossible to have any sense of direction once inside – let the labyrinth of shops lead the way.
-Shoppers should be prepared to haggle and bargain at all stalls inside the bazaar.
-(NEIGHBORHOOD: Sultanahmet; HOURS: 10 AM-8 PM)
+Be prepared to haggle and bargain at all stalls inside the bazaar.

 Hip neighborhood filled with fun cafes, cool boutiques and popular restaurants.